theNewDynamic/hugo-module-tnd-data/README.md

 │   └── _content.hugo
 ```

 Each _content file should contain a Hugo readable version of an array of entries.
-Each entries should be an object containing the following:
+Each entry should be an object containing the following:

 __destination*__: A string.
-Can either be in the form of a slug or a full complete filepath.
+Can either be in the form of a slug or a complete filepath.
 **If the extension is ommited**, the string will be treated as a slug and the destination is detucted using it and the directory where the `_content` file is located.
 **If an extension is included**, the module will use the string as is and skip the deduction logic.
 Ex: From a `blog/_content.yaml` file, the entry with `destination: "travels/trip-in-belize"` will be saved at `blog/travels/trip-in-belize.md` while another entry from the same file with `destination: "americas/trip-in-belize.md"` will be saved at `/americas/trip-in-belize.md`